BrainLesion/BraTS/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! 🎉

-## Feature Requests
+## Reporting Bugs, Feature Requests and Questions
-We welcome new feature requests!
-Please open an issue [here](https://github.com/BrainLesion/BraTS/issues) and describe:
+Please open a new issue [here](https://github.com/BrainLesion/BraTS/issues).

-- The problem you're facing.
-- A possible solution or feature.

-## Reporting Bugs

-If you find a bug, please open an issue [here](https://github.com/BrainLesion/BraTS/issues) and include:

-- A clear, descriptive title.
-- Steps to reproduce the bug.
-- Your environment (OS, Python version, etc.).
+Using our issue templates will make the process easier and faster for us all!

 ## Contribute Code
 Fork the repository, clone it and implement your contribution.